-- 8. Demonstrate professional expectations as outlined by the regulatory/professional body in the designated field of study. - 9.
+- Demonstrate professional expectations as outlined by the regulatory/professional body in the designated field of study. - 11.
 Display appropriate professional behaviour during the WIL experience, including good attendance, punctuality, appropriate attire and grooming.
-Except where required by the site supervisor or your instructor, use of personal cell phones during placement hours is strictly prohibited, as is use of worksite computers or other office equipment for anything other than assigned duties (i.e. social media, internet sites, apps). - 10.
+Except where required by the preceptor, use of personal cell phones during placement hours is strictly prohibited, as is use of worksite computers or other office equipment for anything other than assigned duties (i.e. social media, internet sites, apps). - 12.
 Immediately inform NorQuest College staff of any accidents, incidents/injuries, sudden illness, or unusual occurrence according to the requirements of the college/program.
-See the WIL Health and Safety section for more information. - 11.
-Sign a confidentiality agreement as per program requirements. - 12.
-Attend the provided WIL site; regardless of location, student is responsible for transportation and associated cost. - 13.
-Participate in evaluative WIL surveys if requested. - 14.
+See the WIL Health and Safety section for more information. - 13.
+Attend the provided WIL site, regardless of location; student is responsible for transportation and associated cost. - 14.
+Participate in evaluative WIL surveys if requested. - 15.
 Track hours, follow the attendance policy, and complete evaluation forms and any required assignments during your WIL experience according to stated deadlines.